 Influenza is a potentially life-threatening virus for a mother and her unborn child but having the flu vaccine in pregnancy can mitigate this risk.
 The Australian government has made flu vaccines free for expecting mothers, in order to protect them against the potential deadly virus.
-At Sirius Health we believe in taking a proactive stance to disease prevention and offer flu vaccines to pregnant women.
+At Super Health Chatswood Medical Centre we believe in taking a proactive stance to disease prevention and offer flu vaccines to pregnant women.

 What Are The Flu Vaccine Benefits In Pregnancy?

 Having the flu shot protects the expecting mother and her unborn baby from contracting influenza.
 While vaccines are not 100% effective, having the shot gives you the maximum amount of protection possible against the flu.
 It also protects your neonate from the flu after birth.

 Did you know that if you are pregnant your chance of hospitalisation from flu is heightened?

 This is because of the changes that take place in a pregnant woman’s body and your lowered immunity during this time.
 The changes that take place in your heart, lungs and immunity can make you more severely sick if you develop the flu, compared to a non-pregnant person.

 Getting sick while pregnant places your baby at risk as well.
 Sick mothers are more likely to go into premature labour than healthy expecting mothers which also puts their baby at risk.